AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Consider a different heading that described the undesirable research outcome
 </div>

-Experiment data of one stage addition experiments did not align with the expectation initially.
-We expected to find the floc blanket in the sedimentation tank because the minimum coagulant dosage in the experiments was 1.5 mg/L, enough to reduce the effluent turbidity to 15 NTU or less according to past research.
-The formation of floc blanket was critical to the data analysis as experiment data with and without the formation of floc blanket can not compare with each other.
+Experimental data of one stage addition experiments did not align with our expectation initially.
+We expected to find a floc blanket in the sedimentation tank because the minimum coagulant dosage in the experiments for past research was 1.5 mg/L, enough to reduce the effluent turbidity to 15 NTU or less.
+The formation of a floc blanket was critical to the data analysis as experiment data with and without the formation of floc blanket can not be compared with each other.

-One possible explanation for the absence of floc blanket was due to the limit time of data acquisition state (detailed explanation of ProCoDA set points can be found after the main text), the system did not have enough time to form the floc blanket.
+One possible explanation for the absence of floc blanket was due to the limit time of data acquisition state (detailed explanation of ProCoDA set points can be found after the main text).
+The system did not have enough time to form a floc blanket.
 Therefore, the duration of data acquisition state was extended, from 3600 seconds to 4800 seconds, and to 6000 seconds finally.
-Based on our observation, dense floc blanket as shown in Figure 6 was formed one hour after the coagulant was added.
-We found that if no floc blanket formed within two hours, it would not form later.
+Based on our observation, a dense floc blanket as shown in Figure 6 was formed one hour after the coagulant was added.
+We concluded that if a floc blanket did not form within two hours, it would not form later.

 ![flocblanket](/image/flocblanket.jpeg)

     Figure 6: Floc blanket in the sedimentation tube

-The experiment data of one stage addition also did not exactly aligned with the floc model.
-By using the same HA concentration and coagulant dosage, the effluent turbiditiy was higher than the model result.
-After studying the experiment settings of past research and other subteams, our research was found to be the only one premixed the clay and HA to create the synthetic water, it was possible that the mechanism of particle distance and surface charge had impacted the results.
+The experiment data of one stage addition also did not exactly align with the floc model.
+By using the same HA concentration and coagulant dosage, the effluent turbidity was higher than the model result.
+After studying the experiment settings of past research and other subteams, our team realised that we were the only sub-team that premixed the clay and HA to create the synthetic water.
+This observation showed that it was possible that the mechanisms of particle dispersion and surface charge between humic acid and clay had impacted the results.

 ![datalog](/image/100NTU.png)